-General Plan Policy LU-A.7: The County shall generally deny requests to create parcels less than the minimum size specified in Policy LU-A.6 based on concerns that these parcels are less viable economic farming units, and that the resultant increase in residential density increases that potential for conflict with normal agricultural practices on adjacent parcels.
+General Plan Policy LU-A.7:

+The County shall generally deny requests to create parcels less than the minimum size specified in Policy LU-A.6 based on concerns that these parcels are less viable economic farming units, and that the resultant increase in residential density increases that potential for conflict with normal agricultural practices on adjacent parcels.
 Evidence that the affected parcel may be an uneconomic farming unit due to its current size, soil conditions, or other factors shall not alone be considered a sufficient basis to grant an exception.
 The decision-making body shall consider the negative incremental and cumulative effects such land divisions have on the agricultural community.

-The Variance proposal requests to allow creation of a 3.56-acre parcel in the AE-20 Zone District.
-The AL-20 Zone District requires a minimum 20-acre parcel size, therefore, the proposal is not consistent with General Plan Policy LU-A.7.
+Inconsistent: The Variance proposal requests to allow creation of a 2.00-acre parcel in the AL-20 Zone District and a 30.22-acre parcel in the AL-20 and RC-40 Zone District.
+The AL-20 Zone District requires a minimum 20-acre parcel size; therefore, the proposal is not consistent with General Plan Policy LU-A.7.